dferreto/portfolio_2025/README.md

 4. **Career Timeline**: Customize your career journey in `config/career.ts`
 5. **Contributions**: Showcase your contributions in `config/contributions.ts`
 6. **Colors & Theme**: Modify the theme in `tailwind.config.js`

-## 🌟 Features In Detail

-### Career Timeline

-An interactive, animated timeline that showcases your professional journey with expandable sections for details about each position.

-### Skills Showcase

-Visually represent your technical and soft skills with customizable ratings and categories.

-### Project Gallery

-Display your projects with detailed information, technologies used, and live demo links.

-### Contact Form Integration

-A ready-to-use contact form that can connect to various backend services.

-### SEO Optimization

-Built-in SEO features with proper meta tags, structured data, and semantic HTML.